I have had a great deal of experience both buying and selling RVs and think people should understand the mechanics of doing these things.

 Remember that you probably will only use their RVs for a small amount of time each year and really don’t need all of those extras.

 Inspect First.
 Pay Last.

-Before you even consider making an RV purchase, you should inspect I a travel unit thoroughly.
-How to Evaluate an RV You Want to Buy explains how to do this.
+Before you even consider making an RV purchase, you should inspect the travel unit thoroughly.
+How to Avoid Buying a Defective RV explains how to do this.